For instance, our airport parking deal finder can help to save you up to 60% on gate prices!

 If you’re concerned about taking ages to get anywhere because you’ve reduced your speed, Lifehacker has done some extensive research on why this isn’t the case.

-Not only is the amount of time you could potentially save by speeding not all that impressive, any traffic you run into basically negates these gains anyway.
+Not only is the amount of time you could potentially save by speeding not all that impressive, any traffic you run into basically negates these time gains anyway.

 3. Drop the Revs